Awale-Abdi/Anthromadness_EC_Nubia_post/README.md

 - Visualization of Arabia/Egypt/Levant homogeny over the last ~3,000 years
 - **Cushitic–Ethiosemitic clines** observed through PCA and ancestry charts

-These analyses form the empirical foundation of the corresponding blog post.
+These analyses form the empirical foundation of the corresponding blog post with all analyses are performed using **Eurogenes Global25 PCA coordinates**.

 ---